yosuken/ccfind/README.md

 It should be noted that terminal redundancy (circularity) does not necessarily mean completion of the sequence.
 Partial genomes might be detected as circular contigs for some reasons (e.g., sequence repeats).

 [dependencies]
-- ssearch        -- Smith-Waterman alignment, included in FASTA program (http://fasta.bioch.virginia.edu/fasta_www2/fasta_list2.shtml)
+- ssearch36      -- Smith-Waterman alignment, included in FASTA program
+                    (http://fasta.bioch.virginia.edu/fasta_www2/fasta_list2.shtml)
 - blastn         -- nucleotide blast, included in the BLAST+ program (https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)